sarisefilkedi/jobsearch/README.md

 * login.html
 * register.html

-Each respective HTML template represents a page where it links with the respective DEFs in pythons.
+Each respective HTML template represents a page where.
+You can also see how they are linked to the respective def in pythons, so there are more templates than parts of the app.